icemagno/thegrid/README.md

 Machine Learning Geo Arena
 ---------------------------

-This is a Map Environment to train ML Reinforcement agents using Gymnasium
+This is a Map Environment to train ML Reinforcement Learn agents using Gymnasium